leoslamas/book-green-threads-explained/simple-but-unsafe-green-thread-implementation.md

     }
 ```

 Right now we need this.
-As I mentioned when going through our constants we need this to be able to call `yield` later on. it’s not pretty, but we know that our runtime will be alive as long as there is any thread to `yield` so as long as we don't abuse this it’s safe to do.
+As I mentioned when going through our constants we need this to be able to call `yield` later on. it’s not pretty, but we know that our runtime will be alive as long as there is any thread to `yield` so as long as we don’t abuse this it’s safe to do.

 ```rust
     pub fn run(&mut self) -> ! {